Blondes Have More Fun

 - Avoid swimming in a pool for a few weeks as the chemical, chlorine, can eradicate your color.

-- If you feel like you need more color without continuing a chemical process, consider adding clip-in or tape-in extensions for a temporary change, or a demi-permanent color or glaze for less damaging colors.
+- If you feel like you need more color without continuing a chemical process, consider adding clip-in or tape-in extensions for a temporary change, or a semi-permanent color or glaze for less damaging colors.